Vey-Digital/vey-digital.github.io/about.md

 # <span class="vd-headline">From Data to Decisions — Made Simple</span>

 **VeyDigital** helps small and medium-sized organizations use data effectively through modern dashboards and intelligent automation.
 We turn complex information into **clear, actionable insight**, so leaders can make confident, data-driven decisions without the overhead of complex tools or licenses.

-*Powered by Google’s trusted analytics ecosystem, built for clarity, efficiency, and growth.*
+*Powered by trusted analytics ecosystems, built for clarity, efficiency, and growth.*

 ---

 ## Quick Facts

 - **What we deliver:** browser-based dashboards, agentic AI automations, and lightweight data platforms
-- **Where it runs:** GCP, AWS, Azure, or Vercel
+- **Where it runs:** Cloud platforms like GCP, AWS, Azure, or Vercel
 - **Who it’s for:** growing teams that need reliable KPIs, lower license overhead, and faster decisions

 ---